 Start with Facebook because it is, without a doubt, the market leader for connecting socially.

-Here is an example of a Facebook post to build an email list.
+Here is an example of a Facebook post to create mailing list,

 This post by Asana uses social proof to stress on the effectiveness of the app to organize work.
 It uses a simple sign up CTA but the ad copy (simple, clear-cut) makes it a compelling one to subscribe.